shinigl/CodePen-Clone-React/README.md

 - **React Router** – To handle navigation between the login page and the main editor page.
 - **TailwindCSS** – For utility-first CSS styling, making it easy to design responsive and modern UIs.
 - **React Icons** – To add icons, such as the copy icon used in the code editors.
+- **Gemini API** – For integrating AI-powered chatbot functionality.
+- **Axios** – For making HTTP requests to the Gemini API and handling responses.